Tigers in India: Habitat and ecology

-Global tiger population is confined to only 13 countries - India, Bangladesh, Bhutan, Nepal, Myanmar, Cambodia, China, Indonesia, Lao People's Democratic Republic, Malaysia, Russia, Thailand, and Vietnam.
-Of these, only in 8 countries can breeding tiger population be found in the wild.
-India, Nepal and Russia are the only countries that have successfully increased the tiger population through conservation efforts.
-As of 2022, the tigers are now likely to be extinct in Cambodia, Lao PDR and Vietnam.
+Tigers inhabit only 13 countries - India, Bangladesh, Bhutan, Nepal, Myanmar, Cambodia, China, Indonesia, Lao People's Democratic Republic, Malaysia, Russia, Thailand, and Vietnam.Only 8 of them have tigers who breed in the wild.
+India, Nepal, and Russia are the only countries that have increased their tiger population through conservation.
+As of 2022, tigers were likely extinct in Cambodia, Lao PDR, and Vietnam.

-It is an adaptable species that can survive in a wide variety of habitats and climates ranging from high mountains, mangroves swamps, tall grasslands, to dry and moist deciduous forests, as well as evergreen forests as witnessed in all over the geography of India.
-The reddish-orange with black stripes coat provide good camouflage in its environment.
-Tigers prefer a large territory, the size of which is determined by the availability of prey.
-It marks the territory by urine, feces, rakes, scrapes, and vocalizing.
-Tigers are now forced to compete for space with ever increasing human expansion.
-They have a tendency of using landscape features such as dirt roads, trails, foot paths, riverbeds and nullahs which often leads to public sighting.
+Tigers can survive in high mountains, mangroves swamps, tall grasslands, deciduous and evergreen forests.
+Their coats provide camouflage.
+Tigers require a large territory, determined by the availability of prey.
+It marks territory by urine, feces, rakes, scrapes, and vocalizing.
+Tigers compete for space with humans.
+They use landscape features such as dirt roads, trails, foot paths, riverbeds and nullahs which often lead to public sightings.